How To Write A Food Blog Post That’ll Get Your Readers Salivating For More

 When you’re just starting out as a food blogger, it can seem difficult to draft something that sounds appetizing.
-I know – I’ve been there (and took food writing lessons).
+I know – I’ve been there (and took food writing lessons and worked in food marketing agencies).
 I’m sharing my tips on how to write a food blog post that your readers will love.

-Writing great blog posts is one thing, but writing great food blog posts is something completely different.
+Writing great blog posts is one thing, but great food blog writing is something completely different.

 If it’s a recipe, there’s that portion of it.